 - Do you want to find out how a running assessment and analysis of your gait and technique could significantly improve your performance?

 - Are you preparing for a major running event and want help with your training plan and reaching your goals?

-Just get in touch and we can tell you more about how a running assessment with one of our experts would help you.
+- Get in touch and we can tell you more about how a running assessment with Chris would help you.

-* Highly reviewed running assessments and training plans top star ratings on Google Reviews, Facebook and others submitted by our Chelmsford area clients
+Highly reviewed running assessments and training plans.
+Top star ratings on Google Reviews and Facebook

-* Whether you need to come to our clinic for emergency treatment or just to have a chat or book an assessment, please just call us on 01245 522360 and we will help you as best we can
+Whether you need to come to our clinic for emergency treatment, or just to have a chat or book an assessment, please call us on 01245 522360 and we will help you as best we can

 Running problems and injuries

 It has been estimated that about 60% of runners are injured every year while participating in various endurance sports.
 Being a high impact activity, running can cause various injuries and pain.
 However, if you stay alert to the signals from your body, you can easily recognise the symptoms of an impending injury and take care of it before it is too late.
 Generally, running injuries are caused by a combination of the following factors.

 - Bio-mechanical imbalance